 Do your kids feel that you accept them for who they are, or do they feel they need to change and measure up for you to accept them?
 It’s important that they feel accepted and loved for who they are.

-When was the last time that you told that something you loved about them, or what they did that you thought was great?
-They need to hear those things from us, an be confident of our acceptance of them for who they are.
+When was the last time that you told them that something you loved about them, or what they did that you thought was great?
+They need to hear those things from us and be confident of our acceptance of them for who they are.